RBI eases bad loan rules, cuts reverse repo rate, freezes dividend payout by banks

 The Indian economy may be headed for a rare quarterly contraction during April-June as businesses shut down and restrictions on the movement of people and goods imposed through the world's biggest lockdown.
 The lockdown which was initially for 21 days, has been extended till May 3.
 "The RBI will monitor the evolving situation continuously and use all its instruments to address the daunting challenges posed by the pandemic," he said.

+Prime Minister Narendra Modi welcomed RBI announcements saying it will greatly enhance liquidity and improve credit supply.
+"These steps would help our small businesses, MSMEs, farmers and the poor.
+It will also help all states by increasing WMA limits," he said on Twitter.
 Commenting on the measures, Rumki Majumdar, Economist, Deloitte India, said: "The over-arching goal of the RBI announcements has been to ensure enough liquidity in the market, availability of credit, and sustenance of the MSMEs.
 "The recent outbreak of the coronavirus pandemic has hit MSMEs, which account for 45 per cent of total manufacturing output and 40 per cent of exports."
 MSMEs are facing a double whammy - a supply disruption in the one hand, and a fall in sales orders and revenues on the other.
-Meanwhile, RBI expects inflation to ease, which gives some headroom to act..
+Meanwhile, RBI expects inflation to ease, which gives some headroom to act.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)